LSSTDESC/tom_desc/README.md

 Just go.
 Look at (for example) the ELAsTiCC, ELAsTiCC2, and Targets links in the header navigation bar.

 ### Via SQL

+TODO: make sure this is up to date

 You can access the database directly by passing SQL to a thin http interface; see `sql_query_tom_db.py` or (similar code as a Jupyter notebook) `sql_query_tom_db.ipynb`; see [Database Schema and Notes](#database-schema-and-notes) for more information.
 Both of these (IF THEY'RE UP TO DATE) use `tomclient.py`, which defines a class `TomClient` that is really just a very simple front-end to python `requests` that handles some annoying django login details..
 The docstring for the class in that file describes how to use it.